orbforge/orb-docs/docs/orb-app/creating-an-account.md

 After creating your account, the next step is to set up an Orb sensor:

 1. In the Orb app, click on the menu (...) of the Orb you would like to add to your account.
-2. Select "Link this Orb to my account."
+2. Select "Link this Orb to my account".
 3. Rename the device if desired (example: Home MacBook).

 For more information on setting up sensors, see [Linking an Orb to your account](/docs/orb-app/linking-orb-to-account.md).